Teen Titans Go!: Video games

 Teeny Titans is a mobile game developed by Grumpyface Studios and released on June 22, 2016.

 Teen Titans Go! content is featured as part of the toys-to-life video game Lego Dimensions, via two packs released in September 2017.
 These include a Team Pack containing Beast Boy and Raven minifigures and constructible T-Car and Spellbook of Azarath items; and a Fun pack containing a Starfire minifigure and constructible Titan Robot.
 The characters are able to access a Teen Titans Go!-themed Adventure World featuring locations from the series, as well as an exclusive episode themed after the game.
 Additionally, the pre-existing minifigures of Cyborg from DC Comics and Robin from The Lego Batman Movie are able to turn into their Teen Titans Go! counterparts when used in the Teen Titans Go!
 Adventure World.

 Films

 Theatrical film

 A theatrical film adaptation of the series was released by Warner Bros.
-Pictures and Warner Bros.
-Animation on July 27, 2018.
+Pictures on July 27, 2018.
 Titled Teen Titans Go!
-To the Movies, the film was written by series executive producers and developers Aaron Horvath and Michael Jelenic, and directed by Horvath and fellow producer Peter Rida Michail.
+To the Movies, the film was written by series creatives Aaron Horvath and Michael Jelenic, and directed by Horvath and fellow producer Peter Rida Michail.
 The voice cast of the TV series reprise their roles, with Will Arnett and Kristen Bell also starring.